forwarder/belco-wordpress/readme.txt

 1. Customer card, instantly see all customer information when you receive or make a call.

 == Changelog ==

+= 0.6.0 =
+- Add customer update and delete action hooks
+- Plugin can now be used without WooCommerce

 = 0.5.2 =
 - PHP 7 support